nyc-crh/site/content/gallery/parents-protest-for-school-transportation.md

 closeRdImg:
 closeRdLink:
 eventname: Parents and children protest for transportation to school for Disabled students during a 3-month bus driver strike.
 caption: A bus driver strike meant that disabled children who relied on buses to get to school lost their transportation, keeping many from being able to attend school.
-Police surveillance cameras record parents and children protesting at City Hall to end the strike so they could get back to school.
+Police surveillance cameras recorded parents and children protesting at City Hall to end the strike so they could get back to school.
 archive_source: Municipal Archives of the City of New York Digital Collection
 source_link: https://nycma.lunaimaging.com/luna/servlet/detail/NYCMA~3~3~1346~1232503:-Demonstration-for-better-access-to
 copyright: Under copyright.
 Used with permission.
 Courtesy of the Municipal Archives of the City of New York.